explainers-by-googlers/cross-origin-storage/README.md

 Web games built with game engines that have browser support such as [Godot](https://godotengine.org/) or [Unity](https://unity.com/) can store the core game engine code in COS and only load game-specific assets such as textures and game logic from the network.
 Web gaming portals such as [WebGamer](https://webgamer.io/) that host plenty of casual games with a short path to gameplay on different cross-origin iframes can benefit greatly from this.

+### Use case 5: Large web fonts

+Web fonts—especially large icon fonts, emoji fonts, and fonts with extensive Unicode coverage—are downloaded across an enormous number of pages daily.
+Popular fonts served by services like [Google Fonts](https://fonts.google.com/) (for example, [Noto Color Emoji](https://fonts.google.com/noto/specimen/Noto+Color+Emoji) or [Material Symbols](https://fonts.google.com/icons)) are requested by thousands of different sites.
+If these fonts were stored once in COS, any site using the same font could retrieve it locally instead of downloading it from a CDN on every visit, benefiting both performance and sustainability.

 ## Potential solution

 ### File Storage Process